Electricity

 Pumped storage hydropower plants gained importance over the last several years, as by storing energy they enable greater integration of renewables.
 Serbia is currently much closer to the construction of another facility – Bistrica.

-The location for Đerdap 3 is on the Danube and on the border with Romania, so it must be included in project preparation.
+The location for Đerdap 3 is on the Danube and on the border with Romania, which therefore must be included in project preparation.
 Yugoslavia – including Serbia – and its neighbor jointly built the Đerdap 1 and 2 (Iron Gate 1 and 2) complex.
 Romania earlier suggested it could agree to participate with a 50% share.

 In early August, Romanian Minister of Energy Sebastian Burduja said the government in Bucharest would carefully track the plans related to the investment.
 Romania won’t allow production at the existing Iron Gate 1 and 2 to come under jeopardy, he said.